ElektraInitiative/PermaplanT/frontend/README.md

 ```

 This is necessary because Nextcloud has a strict CORS policy and there is no way to allow certain origins.
-This limitations means that the PermaplanT app and the used Nextcloud instance have to run on the some domain.
+This limitation means that the PermaplanT app and the used Nextcloud instance have to run on the some domain.